Law Menu

 When is payment of tuition and fees due?

-Tuition for the Faculty of Law is due on September 2, 2022 as per the TRU Important Dates.
+Tuition for the Faculty of Law is due on August 30, 2024.

 What resources are available for students at TRU?